mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 When you use this lump of clay perfectly, fitting into *dish*: at that time, where is the clay?
 You cannot say, “That is clay.”
 You say “dish.”
 When you see the dish ... clay is completely hidden behind the dish.
 Perfect.

 When you make a doll with this clay, you don’t call that “clay,” you call it “doll.”
 A Japanese doll, or American doll; you say so.
 At that time, the clay doesn’t appear; in the realm of the doll world, it’s completely hidden.
-It’s not disappeared; it’s always there.
+It isn’t disappeared; it’s always there.
 But we don’t [see] it; always we see the doll.
 When you just see the doll, that’s enough.
 If so, the lump of clay is hidden behind the doll.
 [The clay is] support, great support.
 But you cannot always say, “That is a doll; no clay.”
 You cannot say so.

 On the other hand, turn it around.
 If you see the doll in terms of the clay: just the clay.
 It’s clay; the same clay with which you make a dish.
 So you say, “Those clays are the same.”
-In terms of the clay, doll and dish are completely hidden behind the clay.
-Just the clay appears.
+In terms of the clay, doll and dish are completely hidden behind the clay; just the clay appears.
 That’s why we are interested in the subject of what kind of clay you use.
 So [we] discuss [the commonality]: you don’t care about the doll, you don’t care about the dish.
 Analyzing, synthesizing: this is [science].

 The total picture of the dish as a being possesses a double face.
 But this double face is not a combination of the two things.
 Just like the moon reflected in the water: that’s not oneness.
-Oneness is, when you see the doll, just see the doll.
+Oneness is when you see the doll, just see the doll.
 At that time, clay doesn’t appear.
 Dogen Zenji says, “When one is bright, the other one is dark.”
 “The other one is dark” doesn’t mean the other one disappears.
 It’s there, but it doesn’t *interrupt*.
 One side, doll’s life, and this life, this great support, which doesn’t appear *yet* on the surface of the doll’s world.
 This is oneness.

 The same applies to our zazen.
 First of all, mind is always associating with events, which is called “practice of zazen.”
 So at the time you attach to your zazen ... you enter into dualistic zazen.
 At that time, zazen is used as a means.
 But when your mind doesn’t attach to it, your zazen enters into the truth.

 #### 35:32

 So how can you stop the functioning of your mind?
 You cannot stop it.
-The all-important point is, let’s return to the origin, which is called samskara’s world.
-Which is called elements which are not associated with mind and truth – completely nothing.
+The all-important point is, let’s return to the origin, which is called samskara’s world, which is called elements which are not associated with mind and truth – completely nothing.
 Let’s return to conditioned elements.
 How can we return to conditioned elements?
 Because I told you before, conditioned elements are characterized by unifying two beings perfectly.
-That means, one object is used perfectly, fitting into its object.
+That means one object is used perfectly, fitting into its object.
 This is conditioned element.
 So, let’s return to this, using your body and breath perfectly, fitting into zazen.

 At that time, something happens.
 That is zazen as an event.
 So mind immediately catches it.
 That’s, “I got it.”
 You catch it.
 The moment when you “catch” it, there is attachment.
 So, that’s why regulation of the mind is important.
 That is, Dogen Zenji says, “Throw away good or bad, right or wrong.
 Have no design of becoming a [Buddha](glossary#buddha).”
 Through and through, we have to practice having no design of becoming Buddha.
 No rewards there.
 Just return to conditioned element, using your body, perfectly fitting into the object, zazen.
 At that time, your body becomes one very naturally with zazen.
 So your body is made as zazen.
 It *is* zazen.
 That’s all.

 And then when we see just the zazen, it is *zazen*.
 It is *just* zazen.
 Where is your body?
 Your body is hidden behind the zazen.
 That body doesn’t bother zazen.
 Just zazen.
-Just like a doll, and also a dish.
-But on the other hand, if you see that zazen from the *back*, which is called “clay,” or your body, breath and mind: at that time, the body appears.
+Just like a doll and also a dish.
+But on the other hand, if you see that zazen from the *back*, which is called *clay*, or your body, breath and mind: at that time, the body appears.
 Zazen is completely hidden behind it; it doesn’t bother you.
 Then at that time, mind and all delusions completely drop off.
 This is zazen; shikantaza.

 Shikantaza, based on body and mind dropping off, is not a new idea mentioned by Dogen.
 It’s really Buddhism.
 Well you can explain it according to Buddhist psychology, but we don’t understand the real meaning of *samskara*, and also about the element which is not associated with mind.
 We understand it just as a concept, apart from human life; that’s why we don’t understand [the real meaning].